reflectoring/reflectoring.github.io/_posts/2020-08-26-functional-programming-in-java.md

 Streams and Lambda Expressions: Java 8 provides the Streams API which can take a data structure (Arrays, Lists etc) as the source, and, pass it through a pipeline of functional-styled operations.
 These operations do not change the source but produces a new output stream (therefore, fulfilling the **no-side effect, immutability** condition of Functional Programming.

 For example, we can have a list of Strings.
 But, we need to get the Strings having the length of 4.
-Using streams, this becomes easy.
+Using streams, this becomes easy:

 ```java
 // Our original list